HorizenOfficial/developer-horizen-global/docs/introduction/Sidechain-SDK-extension.rst

          .annotatedWith(Names.named("CustomApiGroups"))
          .toInstance(mycustomApiGroups);

+.. _backup_and_restore-label:

 Backup and restore procedure
 ###################

-This mechanism was introduced to give the possibility to bootstrap a sidechain starting from a "snapshot" taken from an another sidechain of the same type.
+This mechanism was introduced to make it possibile to bootstrap a sidechain starting from a "snapshot" taken from an another sidechain of the same kind.
 This can be useful in the unfortunately case of a sidechain that get ceased.
 With this procedure you are able to make a backup of your unspent non-coin boxes contained in your ceased sidechain and start a new sidechain that contains these boxes.